MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/chat/how-to/live-game-chat-2-migration.md

 ## How to configure popular scenarios

-Refer to [Using Game Chat 2 - How to configure popular scenarios](live-using-game-chat-2.md#how-to-configure-popular-scenarios) for examples on how to configure popular scenarios such as push-to-talk, teams, and broadcast-style communication scenarios.
+For examples on how to configure popular scenarios such as push-to-talk, teams, and broadcast-style communication scenarios, see the section [How to configure popular scenarios](live-using-game-chat-2.md#how-to-configure-popular-scenarios) in the article "Using the Game Chat 2 C++ API".

 ## Pre-encode and post-decode audio manipulation